 - Install fans and wiring inside the greenhouse

-For our residential greenhouses, we provide plans, materials lists and instructions for installing a GAHT™ system.
-Armed with these tools, you can install the GAHT™ system yourself or easily hire out the work to a contractor.
+For our residential greenhouses, we provide plans, materials lists and instructions for installing a GAHT® system.
+Armed with these tools, you can install the GAHT® system yourself or easily hire out the work to a contractor.
 We also provide phone support to answer any question that may come up along the way.

-Yes, we can provide all materials for the GAHT™ system, including underground pipes, pipe connections, fans and thermostats.
-A material list is included in our GAHT™ plans and instructions.
+Yes, we can provide all materials for the GAHT® system, including underground pipes, pipe connections, fans and thermostats.
+A material list is included in our GAHT® plans and instructions.
 Some growers prefer to purchase the materials on their own; other prefer to have us order and ship them, and pay all at once.
-Please contact us for a personalized quote your GAHT™ system.
+Please contact us for a personalized quote your GAHT® system.

 Maximum depth for the pipes underground is 4’ deep.
 This is below the frost line in most climates, and the level where soil temperatures become a stable and moderate temperature year-round.

-Yes, GAHT™ systems can function in any type of greenhouse.
+Yes, GAHT® systems can function in any type of greenhouse.
 We recommend using an energy-efficient greenhouse, however.
 It is by far the most cost effective investment when creating a year-round growing environment.

-Small GAHT™ systems can be off-grid if you install a solar panel system.
-We do not provide integrated solar panel systems with GAHT™ systems.
+Small GAHT® systems can be off-grid if you install a solar panel system.
+We do not provide integrated solar panel systems with GAHT® systems.
 Solar panels should be installed by a local installer in your area, or on your own if you are qualified.

 Our commercial energy-efficient greenhouses are made with galvanized steel frames.
 Steel is the strongest framing material, and can be insulated in a variety of ways.
 We combine the frame with insulated metal panels, commonly used in warehouses or large industrial buildings, because of their high insulation values and ease of install.

-We use triple wall, 16mm polycarbonate on all of our commercial greenhouses as a standard.
+We use triple wall, 16mm polycarbonate on most of our commercial greenhouses.
 In colder climates, the triple wall polycarbonate allows us to retain more heat while still allowing in more than enough sunlight.
 Our polycarbonate is incredibly durable and can stand up to the harshest weather.

 Our typical commercial greenhouse is a shed-style roof with a single slope.
-If this does not fit your site, or in cases of very large (over 5,000 sq. ft.) commercial greenhouses, we employ alternate building styles such as gutter-connected bays of the greenhouse.
+If this does not fit your site, or in cases of very large (over 5,000 sq. ft.) commercial greenhouses, we can potentially investigate other building styles, however our passive solar design does work best for optimal natural light intake.
 In any case, we work with you to create a custom structure that meets your needs, site and budget.

-Our [HighYield Greenhouse Kits] use two building depths – 23’ and 30’ – and can be as long as needed.
-Our [commercial steel greenhouses] are more flexible in sizing and layout, and are typically used for greenhouses with a minimum square footage of 4,000 square feet.
-We have in-house drafters who can draw any custom building based on your design criteria.
+Our HighYield® Greenhouse Kits use two building depths – 23’ and 30’ – and can be as long as needed.
+Our custom commercial steel greenhouses are more flexible in sizing and layout, and are typically designed when building codes or other criteria dictate.
+We have in-house drafters who can draw custom building based on your design needs.

 We custom engineer each structure according to your site’s snow and wind loads.
 This streamlines the building permit process, which we can also help with.
-We have designed greenhouses with snow loads of up to 85 lbs/square foot, and with wind loads of up to 135 mpg.
+We have designed greenhouses with snow loads of up to 85 lbs/square foot, and with wind loads of up to 190 mph.

 At Ceres we focus on building the most energy-efficient commercial greenhouses as possible.
 Our primary heating and cooling method stores the greenhouses’ heat (free thermal energy) in the walls and in the earth below the greenhouse.
-We are well-known for our GAHT™ system, a Ceres designed ground to air heat exchanger, which we have designed for many years all over the world.
+We are well-known for our GAHT® system, a Ceres designed ground to air heat exchanger, which we have designed for many years all over the world.
 We also use phase change material.
+For our sealed greenhouses we offer our Ceres designed Ecoloop® System, which uses earth’s steady temperature to heat, cool, and dehumidify inside the greenhouse.
 Finally, by using passive solar greenhouse design principles we minimize the heating / cooling load as much as possible, making our commercial greenhouses much easier to regulate and much more cost-effective versus traditional greenhouses.
 We also integrate back-up heating, cooling and ventilation systems as needed.